 Q: Which are the best places/suburbs to live in Mumbai as an expat?

 A: Research very carefully which area you want to live in.
 For expats, these usually fall into three camps – Bandra, Powai or Malabar Hill.
-A lot of people with children tend to live in Powai with its towering new apartment blocks and access to good schools.
-But it is quite a way out of central Mumbai so you can end up feeling cut off unless you are prepared to travel in Mumbai traffic to get south.
-Bandra (where I live) has a younger vibe and is close to lots of trendy restaurants and shops and only an hour from south Bombay via the Sealink.
+A lot of people with children tend to live in Powai, which has towering new apartment blocks and access to good schools.
+But it is quite a way out of central Mumbai, so you can end up feeling cut off unless you are prepared to travel in Mumbai traffic to get south.
+Bandra (where I live) has a younger vibe and is close to lots of trendy restaurants and shops and is only an hour from south Bombay via the Sealink.
 It is very popular with expats.
-Malabar Hill is the most refined part of Bombay with its clean, leafy streets and colonial buildings.
+Malabar Hill is the most refined part of Bombay, with its clean, leafy streets and colonial buildings.
 But in my opinion, there is less choice of restaurants and things to do and tends to suit older couples or people who have been living in the city for a long time.
-If you have children, where they go to school will be a deciding factor on where you live.
+If you have children, where they go to school will be a deciding factor in where you live.

 Q: How do you rate the standard of housing in Mumbai?

-A: The standard of housing varies enormously in Mumbai depending on your budget.
+A: The standard of housing varies enormously in Mumbai, depending on your budget.
 Mumbai real estate is some of the most expensive in the world and there is not enough to go around for everyone.
-For the average Indian in Mumbai, they will live in a tiny chawl with most of their family, or at best, a two room apartment.
+The average Indian in Mumbai will live in a tiny chawl with most of their family, or at best, a two-room apartment.
 Buying or renting proper living accommodation is just too prohibitively expensive.
 There are now hundreds of apartment buildings going up in and around Mumbai, which the burgeoning middle class is only just beginning to be able to afford.
 For expats and the wealthiest of Indians (and Bollywood/cricket stars), it is a different story.
 With huge budgets that can just about cover the massive rental prices of Mumbai, corporate expats live in the best areas and generally have the best standard of housing.
 Perhaps 1-3,000 square feet with two to six bedrooms and two to three bathrooms at minimum.
 Which is very much in contrast to the average Mumbai dweller!

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

 A: Property prices/rents are huge in Mumbai compared to the UK.
 We are probably paying Knightsbridge levels of rent for our own apartment in Bandra.
 However, everything else is very cheap – especially food, transport and internal travel in India.
-I was shocked by how expensive everything is in London last time I visited and it is something I have complained about on my blog.
+I was shocked by how expensive everything was in London the last time I visited, and it is something I have complained about on my blog.

 Q: What are the locals like; do you mix mainly with other expats?

 A: There is a very strong expat community in Mumbai, although I like very much to mix my friendships with Indians too.
 I am lucky I can do that through the volunteering work I do.
 Indian people are some of the friendliest and most inquisitive in the world.
 I get to work with our Indian staff and meet people from the communities in which we deal.
-They are only ever polite and smiling and generous.
+They are only ever polite, smiling, and generous.
 Considering what they have put up with in their daily lives sometimes, it always amazes me just how resilient they are.
 And the children are always delightful!
-We do mix with other expats too as it seems to happen naturally when you find people you have things in common with.
+We do mix with other expats, too, as it seems to happen naturally when you find people you have things in common with.

 Q: Was it easy meeting people and making friends in Mumbai?

 A: I found it easy to meet people and make friends through volunteering and just getting out there.
-Organisations such as Internations, Mumbai Connexions, The Cigar Club and the American Women’s Club also makes it possible to make new friends very quickly.
+Organisations such as Internations, Mumbai Connexions, The Cigar Club and the American Women’s Club also make it possible to make new friends very quickly.
 They organise a lot of social events and clubs and are very friendly.
-I have also met quite a few people through my blog and the blogging network is also very friendly.
-And it is always easy to set up your own clubs through Facebook – I set up an amateur photography group with a few other like-minded ladies for example.
+I have also met quite a few people through my blog, and the blogging network is very friendly.
+It is always easy to set up your own clubs through Facebook.
+For example, I set up an amateur photography group with a few other like-minded ladies.

 Family and children